 Timeline & Format:

-- Announcement of Finalists: By Thursday, April 30, 2020; E-mail communication to all approved applicants, online to general public
+- Announcement of Finalists: On or around Wednesday, May 6, 2020; E-mail communication to all approved applicants, online to general public

 - Springboard Enterprises’ Accelerator Bootcamp: Health Innovation Hub—Life Science: Tuesday, May 12 through Thursday, May 14, 2020; Observer status of highly valuable Boston programming

 - Women’s Venture Competition: Wednesday, May 20, 2020; Boston event

 - Announcement of Investment: By Summer 2020; In person, e-mail or telephone communication to the selected finalist, online to general public

 Women’s Venture Competition Format:

 A series of private, confidential presentations by the women applicant submitters or individually designated female colleagues of oncology start-up company or venture teams.